slcs-jsc/mptrac/README.md

 **2. Install required libraries**

-MPTRAC includes several libraries that can be compiled and installed using a build script:
+The MPTRAC git repository includes several libraries that can be compiled and installed using a build script:

     cd [mptrac_directory]/libs
     ./build.sh -a